kachi9833/Kachi/_posts/2023-12-22-Windows-Forensics-checklist-cheatsheet.md

 cd folder_containing_all_registries
 for /r %i in (*) do (C:\RegRipper3.0\rip.exe -r %i -a > %i.txt)
 ```
 - USB usage also can be investigate using "USB Detective Community Edition"
+- Nirsoft software might have a good tool for viewing your artifacts